How To Deal With Passive-Aggressive People In Your Life

 I will add that if it’s a co-worker being professional and to the point is important.
 But if it’s a family member who is this way towards you, it’s difficult to say what’s best.
 Confront, ignore or distance.
 I would say that depends on how you are feeling and where you are in your emotional cycle.

-As a last suggestion, I will suggest you look inwards.
+As the last suggestion, I will suggest you look inwards.

 If you have grown up in a household where passive-aggressive behaviour was the norm, there’s a big chance you are repeating the pattern.